-- AGAINST Proposal 1 Incentive compensation for all employees linked to ESG goals; - AGAINST Proposal 2 In-person annual shareholder meetings; - AGAINST Proposal 3 Advisory vote on environmental policies; - AGAINST Proposal 4 Disclosure of languages mastered by officers; and - AGAINST Proposal 5 Disclosure of languages mastered by directors, for the reasons described in Appendix "B" of this Circular.
+- AGAINST Proposal 1 Directors' environment and climate change competencies; - AGAINST Proposal 2 Disclosure of languages mastered by employees; and - AGAINST Proposal 3 In-person annual meetings, for the reasons described in Appendix "B" of this Circular.

-If you have not specified how you want your Shares to be voted and if you have authorized the Named Proxyholder as your proxyholder, the Named Proxyholder will vote AGAINST each of such shareholder proposals.
+If you have not specified how you want your Voting Shares to be voted and if you have authorized the Named Proxyholder as your proxyholder, the Named Proxyholder will vote AGAINST each of such shareholder proposals.